Coney Island Hot Dog Chili

 I woke up hungry for a chili dog.
 Not just any chili dog, a Coney Island style chili dog.
 You know, the one with the chili that is all meat and very finely chopped.
 Almost resembles a sloppy joe if it were not for that spicy kick.
 So I went on a quest for the recipe.
 Did I find it, nope.
 Did I come close to recreating it.
 I think so.
 The key was to get the meat the right consistency.
 Then the spices were the only other ingredient.
 How hard could that be.
 Well it took a little time, but I found a great chili recipe.

 Place a large pot or dutch oven over medium high heat.
-Add 2 tbs of vegetable oil and then add the chopped onions.
+Add 2 tablespoons of vegetable oil and then add the chopped onions.
 Season with a pinch of salt and cook until the onions turn translucent.

 Then add the beef and continue to cook until the meat is fully browned.